 Pain is a “whole person” experience.
 Most people experience pain physically, emotionally, socially and intellectually.
 Pain can inhibit a normal productive life: it can limit your ability to concentrate, participate in physical activities and enjoy social interactions.
 Psychological evaluation and treatment can help many individuals develop specific skills that relieve the suffering of pain and thus increase their quality of life.

 What happens during a psychological evaluation?

-During your psychological evaluation, we hope to gain an understanding of your situation so that we can provide you with some relief from the psychological consequences of your pain.
 A psychological evaluation is an efficient way of obtaining the necessary personal and historical information to assist you in getting effective medical care and pain relief.